IDoCodingStuffs/python-doodles/freeform-log.md

 ## 7/24
 ### 3 PM
 Random idea: When there is an extra axial set, use it in a 4th channel vs just discarding.
 If not, duplicate the existing axial there or leave blank

+## 7/26
+### 1 PM
+After some fumbling around, finally managed to set up a basic UNet segmenter.
+It's not doing great though.
+Probably going to need a SAM model to be able to train vertebral segmentation.
+Then get the bounding boxes that way.